NicShang/Quantitative_Projects/README.md

 # ETF Portfolio Optimization | University of Sydney Capstone Project

+This project mirrors many operational workflows seen in real-world investment operations—such as compliance monitoring, mandate interpretation, and systematic trade implementation—making it directly relevant for middle-office and investment operations roles.

     ## Key Components
         - This project simulates a $5 million ETF portfolio construction for an assertive-risk client using a core-satellite